datadiversitylab/ACDB/README.md

 ## Planned updates and expansions

 As well as continuing to integrate data from the current literature, the following variables are planned to be added:
-- behavior table: observation time, transmission biases, gendered transmission
+- behavior table: observation time, sex-biased transmission
 - species table: dispersal/migration

 ## Contribution guidelines